-- Profitability ratios – These ratios show the ability of a company to earn satisfactory profit over a period of time.
+- Profitability ratios – Profitability ratios show the ability of a company to earn a satisfactory profit over a period of time.

-- Efficiency ratios – These ratios provide insight in the management’s ability to earn a return on the capital involved, and the control they have on the expenses.
+- Efficiency ratios – These ratios provide insight into the management’s ability to earn a return on the capital involved, and the control they have on the expenses.

-- Cash flow and projected cash flow analysis – Cash flow statement is one of the most important instrument available to a Credit Analyst, as this helps him to gauge the exact nature of revenue and profit flow.
-This helps him get a true picture about the movement of money in and out of the business
+- Cash flow and projected cash flow analysis – Cash flow statement is one of the most important instruments available to a Credit Analyst, as this helps him to gauge the exact nature of revenue and profit flow.
+This helps him get a true picture of the movement of money in and out of business.

-- Collateral analysis – Any security provided should be marketable, stable and transferable.
-These factors are highly important as failure on any of these fronts will lead to complete failure of this obligation.
+- Collateral analysis – Any security provided should be marketable, stable, and transferable.
+These factors are highly important as a failure on any of these fronts will lead to complete failure of this obligation.

 Lesson Learned – Mr. Sanjay Sallaya

-The loan is for a meagre $1 million.
-So, as a credit analyst we have to assess whether or not to go forward with the proposal.
-To begin, with we will obtain all the required documents which are needed to understand the business model, working plan and other details of his new proposed business.
+The loan is for a meager $1 million.
+So, as a credit analyst, we have to assess whether or not to go forward with the proposal.
+To begin, we will obtain all the required documents which are needed to understand the business model, working plan, and other details of his new proposed business.
 Necessary inspection and enquires are undertaken to validate the veracity of his documents.
-A TEV i.e Techno Economic Viability can also be undertaken to get an opinion from the experts in aviation industry about the viability of the plan.
+A TEV, i.e., Techno-Economic Viability, can also be undertaken to get an opinion from the experts in the aviation industry about the viability of the plan.

-When finally we are satisfied with the overall efficacy of the plan, we can discuss the securities that will collaterally cover our loan (partly/fully).
-Mr. Sanjay Sallaya being a well-established industrialist holds a good reputation in the business world and therefore will hold good recommendations.
-Such a proposal if it meets all other aspects can be presented for sanction, comfortably, and generally enjoys good terms from the bank’s side as the risk associated with such personalities are always assessed to be less.
+When we are finally satisfied with the overall efficacy of the plan, we can discuss the securities that will collaterally cover our loan (partly/fully).
+Mr. Sanjay Sallaya being a well-established industrialist, holds a good reputation in the business world and, therefore, will hold good recommendations.
+Such a proposal, if it meets all other aspects, can be presented for sanction, comfortably, and generally enjoys good terms from the bank’s side as the risk associated with such personalities is always assessed to be less.

-Credit Analysis is about making decisions keeping in mind the past, present and the future.
+Credit Analysis is about making decisions keeping in mind the past, present, and future.
 As a Credit analyst, two days in life are never the same.
 The role offers a plethora of opportunities to learn and understand different types of businesses as one engages with a multitude of clients hailing from different sectors.
-Not only is the career monetarily rewarding but also helps an individual grow along with providing good opportunities to build one’s career.
+Not only is the career monetarily rewarding, but it also helps an individual grow along with providing good opportunities to build one’s career.